-a.
-Appoint and train the CRO and DRO.
+- a.
+Appoint and train the CRO and DRO. - b.

-- b.
 Ensure election dates are set within the parameters of this policy. - c.
-Publicize important election dates and information before and during elections d.
-Oversee logistics of the elections. - d.
-Solicit feedback from members regarding the Elections Process each year. - e.
-To study the recommendations of the CRO and DRO to ensure they are fully considered; review good practices from previous elections and be responsible for making policy change recommendations implementing any recommendations approved by to the Board. - f.
-Members of the Elections Committee are not permitted to seek office with AUSU and must remain neutral during the election process and disclose any known conflict of interest.
+Publicize important election dates and information before and during elections. - d.
+Oversee logistics of the elections. - e.
+Solicit feedback from members regarding the Elections Process each year.